 Okay, with that said, let’s look at the three reasons why strength training is not superior to hypertrophy training or the other way around.

-1. Training For Strength And Muscle Growth Go Hand-in-Hand
+1. Training For Strength And Muscle Growth (Aesthetics) Go Hand-in-Hand

 Contrary to what many people believe, strength and muscle growth aren’t mutually exclusive.
 Instead, they’re joined at the hip.
 That’s because progressive overload is the primary driver of muscle growth.

 In other words, to add a lot of muscle to your frame, you’ll have to expose them to a stimulus they aren’t used to yet, which you can do most effectively by gradually increasing the resistance that you use.

 Thus, by necessity, you’re going to have to get stronger.
 If you do that, you will build muscle.
 You simply don’t see guys with a huge bench but a small chest.